mergeability/mergeable/docs/configuration.rst

 Each recipe appears as a separate check in the pull request.

-Here is a full example of how a recipe looks -
+Here is a full example of how a recipe looks:

 .. code-block:: yml